Welcome to One Seed Wonders

 (the mood is powerful yet surprisingly light and airy)* That is all ... for now.

-If you have any questions, please text me at 6478215307 or e-mail.
-You can also find me on Instagram here.
+If you have any questions, please feel free to message me on the Signal App at 6478215307 or e-mail.
+AND you can also DM me on Instagram here.

-[Now, I'd like to take this moment to thank, Gary, my brother, for encouraging me to set up shop and for advising I can never have enough tools.]
+I want to take this moment to thank, Gary, my brother, for encouraging me to set up shop and for saying I can never have enough tools.

-At this moment, he is the only one on my e-mail list ... please sign up, too, and I will keep you apprised of all that is new.
+At this moment, he is the only one on my e-mail list ... so do please sign up, too.
+Join the family and keep us company.

-When I was first learning how to make jewelry (and while he was living at sea on one of his sailboats, prior to the day corona swooped in and stranded him off the coast of the Bahamas, for a bit), he became the first person to commission a silver piece from me.
+When I was first learning how to make jewellery (and while he was living at sea on one of his sailboats, prior to the day the pandemic swooped in and stranded me at home and him off the coast of the Bahamas), he commissioned my first piece.

 A single anchor earring.

-I accepted the challenge (not knowing how I would ever be able to fulfill this request but as sure as necessity is the mother of invention, little did I realize it, at the time); this one contract would serve to help me corner the entire pirate market.
+I accepted the challenge (not knowing how I would ever be able to fulfil the request, but with necessity as my mother of invention, and an assurance this one contract could serve to help me corner the entire pirate market, I dove down deep to see if I could do it

 Thank you Gary!